threefoldtech/quantum-storage/README.md

-# Quantum Storage
+# Quantum Storage Filesystem

-[todo: quantum storage short explaination]
+The Quantum Storage Filesystem is a FUSE filesystem which aim to be able to support unlimited local storage with remote backend for offload and backup which cannot be broke even by a quantum computer.

 # Summary